How Long Does it Take to Get a Patent Pending Status: Everything You Need to KnowPatent Law ResourcesPatent Pending

 - You've received an Office Action from the USPTO within the last six months.

-- You've received a Notice of Allowance from the USPTO, and you've paid the fee, but the office hasn't given you a patent yet.
+- You've received a Notice of Allowance from the USPTO, paid the fee, but the office hasn't given you a patent yet.

 There aren't set standards on how to mark your product with a patent pending status.
 You can use any of these or similar terms: